repinek/FGToolsMobile/README.md

 # FAQ
 ### Can I use this on Emulator?
 - LemonLoader doesn't have official emulator support but you can try
+### Will i get banned for this?
+- LemonLoader doesn't have official emulator support but you can try

 # Credits
 - Made using [LemonLoader](https://github.com/LemonLoader/MelonLoader_057)